What is Net Book Value?

 - Asset Write-Down

-The formula for calculating the net book value (NBV) of a fixed asset, i.e. property plant and equipment (PP&E), is as follows.
+The formula for calculating the net book value (NBV) of a fixed asset (PP&E) is as follows.

 Impairment stems from a circumstance wherein the company decides that an asset’s market value is less than its net book value, i.e. a downward reduction is applied to the asset’s book value to reflect its true value more accurately.

-In effect, the methodology results in the gradual reduction in the carrying value of a fixed asset (PP&E), however, the stated amount does not necessarily represent the actual fair value per the market in the current period.
+In effect, the carrying value of a fixed asset (PP&E) is gradually reduced, however, the stated amount on the balance sheet does not reflect its fair value as of the present date.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.